LVH-Tony/expense_tracker/README.md

-Sure, I have added emojis to different sections of the README file to make it more visually appealing:

----

 # 📚 Rumi Press Expense Tracker

 Developed a Django-based expense tracker app to facilitate Rumi Press in managing book distribution expenses efficiently.
 Hosted on Heroku, the app ensures data security and offers insightful visual reports.